Pastoral debt: it’s a real thing.

 The Board of Benefits Services (BOBS) of the Reformed Church in America believes that financial burdens carried by pastors are barriers to effective ministry.
 If we can change this in a positive way, both pastors and congregations will flourish.

-We are proud to relaunch the Ministerial Excellence Fund.
+We are pleased to offer grants from the Ministerial Excellence Fund for a second year.
 Through a generous grant from the Lilly Endowment, Inc. and a matching gift from BOBS, over the next year, we plan to give away over $300,000 to pastors to relieve and eliminate personal debt.

 About the grant: